Ludwik Abramowicz (1879–1939)

-During World War I, while living in Poland, he actively supported Lithuanian independence.
-There he was active contributor to Gazeta Wileńska, founded by Michał Römer.
-Later he was an editor of Polish language newspaper Przegląd Wileński (Wilno Review, 1912–1913, 1921–1939).
-The newspaper promoted krajowcy views and developed Lithuanian cultural ideas separate from Polish culture.
+The newspaper Przegląd Wileński promoted krajowcy.
+Ludwik Abramowicz was an advocate of preserving all the lands of the former Grand Duchy of Lithuania as a single political entity, without the domination of any of the nationalities inhabiting it, above all Lithuanians, Poles, and Belarusians, but with equal rights to develop their own culture.
 After Abramowicz returned to Vilnius in 1919, he actively promoted the idea, that Vilnius Region should be transferred to Lithuania without tying Lithuania to union with Poland, although he suggested a cultural autonomy for Poles.
-The issues of the Przegląd Wileński newspaper were confiscated many times by local authorities.
+The issues of this newspaper were confiscated many times by the Polish authorities.

 Abramowicz held active correspondence with Lithuanian Jonas Šliūpas and other Lithuanian activists.
 Abramowicz delivered a speech at Jonas Basanavičius' funeral.